The Gap Program provides a platform for ambitious and diverse learners to explore headline topics from a distinctly DC perspective.

 Each semester in the Gap Program you will have a professional internship, an internship course, and a headline topic seminar.
 You also have the option to enroll in an American University elective -- for a total of either 7 or 10 credits.
 Students can enroll for fall, spring or both semesters in an academic year.

-Supplementing the professional internship experience, you will participate in an internship class.
-This course focuses on the key skills you need to successfully land an internship and become a successful employee in today's workplace.
-You will use these same skills to secure your first job out of college.
+Supplementing the professional internship experience, you will participate in an internship course, which focuses on the key skills you need to land an internship and become a successful employee in today's workplace.
+You will use these same skills to secure your first job out of college and beyond.

-Following is the seminar being offered this spring:
+Following is the seminar being offered during the Fall 2021 semester:

 Managing the Pandemic in Globalized Societies